thandrich/thandrich/README.md

 - 👋 Hi, I’m @thandrich
 - 👀 I’m interested in data analytics and science
-- 🌱 I’m currently learning machine leraning best practices for production
+- 🌱 I’m currently learning machine leraning best practices
-- 📫 Please feel free to reach out via linkedin: [linkedin.com/in/tillhandrich/](url)
+- 📫 Please feel free to reach out via [linkedin.com/in/tillhandrich/](url)

 <!---
 thandrich/thandrich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.